Sage-Bionetworks-Challenges/BraTs-Validate-Users/README.md

 ## Usage

 > [!IMPORTANT]
-> when running for the first time, use Rstudio (or other interactive IDEs) to initiate
+> @hen running for the first time, use Rstudio (or other interactive IDEs) to initiate
 > `google authentication` in order to access to the Google Form.
 The `googlesheet4`
 > package is used to read Google Sheet, (TODO: change to use `service_credential.json`).